Product

 3. Phones and plans

-Apple has broken the mold with the high price of iPhones today, but most telecom companies still offer extreme discounts on their phone hardware to get users to sign two-year contracts for their network services.
+Apple has broken the mould with the high price of iPhones today, but most telecom companies still offer extreme discounts on their phone hardware to get users to sign two-year contracts for their network services.

 4. Plane tickets and checked bags